Padahastasana: Hand Under Foot Pose

-By bringing opposites together — upper and lower body, hands and feet, Padahastasana is said to unite higher states of awareness and lower states of consciousness, bringing balance to body and mind.
-Likewise, practicing Padahastasana unites the external nature and internal spirit, bringing calmness and well-being needed to live in complete harmony and health.
-In today’s modern world, finding balance both mentally and physically can be difficult, which is why regular practice of this posture is so beneficial.
+By bringing opposites together — upper and lower body, hands and feet, padahastasana is said to unite higher states of awareness and lower states of consciousness, bringing balance to body and mind.
+Likewise, practicing padahastasana unites the external nature and internal spirit.

-- Bend the knees in order to place the hands under the feet.
+- Bend your knees in order to place your hands under your feet, then straighten your legs.

-- If legs are straight, do not lock the knees.
+- If legs are straight, avoid locking the knees.

-- Begin in Tadasana, Mountain pose, at the top of your mat.
-Finding length in the spine and openness in the chest, use an exhalation to begin to fold forward from the hips.
+- Begin standing at the top of your mat.
+Exhale to fold forward from the hips.
 Keeping length in the front of your torso, bring your hands to the floor.
-If this is not possible, bend the knees.
+Bend your knees as much as needed.

-- Hold the pose for 30 to 60 seconds before releasing the hands from beneath the feet and returning to Mountain pose.
+- Stay for up to eight breaths before releasing your hands from beneath your feet and slowly return to standing.

 - Pada = Foot